A Data CEO’s Guide to Becoming a Data Scientist From Scratch

 Here are some good places to find data-driven articles:

-After you’ve read articles for a few weeks, reflect on whether you enjoyed coming up with questions and answering them.
+After a few weeks of reading articles, reflect on whether you enjoyed coming up with questions and answering them.
 Becoming a data scientist is a long road, and you need to be very passionate about the field to make it all the way.

-2. Learn The Basics
+Step 2: Learn The Basics

 - Learning the concepts is more important than learning the syntax